Asymptotics of spin-spin correlators weighted by fermion number measurements with low rapidity threshold in the 2D Ising

 Due to the two-variable nature, the connecting coefficients require more information to fully determine the small-$r$ asymptotics.
 We will see that two {\it scaling functions}, encoding the largest contributions in the scaling limit for the $\lambda$-extended form factor expansions when $0<\lambda\pi<1$ , exactly play the role of the connecting coefficients.
 As the original Ising connecting problem, they are obtained by summing the form factor expansions using the knowledge of an integral operator.
 We will show how the small-$r$, fixed $Y$ asymptotics and the small-$r$, fixed $e^{Y}r$ asymptotics can be determined given the knowledge of the scaling functions, and how the singularities cancel in the physical value limit $\pi\lambda \rightarrow 1$, generating the logarithms in the expansion.
-In particular, we show for the physical $\lambda$ value, the scaling functions remain finite and are given by an integrated four point function in the Ising CFT.
+In particular, we show for the physical $\lambda$ value, the scaling functions remain finite and can be extracted from certain Ising-CFT four-point correlators.
 They dominate the asymptotics of the number observables in the scaling limit up to ${\cal O}(r^3)$, at the physical $\lambda$ value.